10 Small Logo Design Details that People Often Miss Out

 However, if you’re going to include negative spaces in your logo, make sure they serve a purpose.

-The silhouette of the player dribbling the ball in the NBA's logo can also be considered as negative space serving a purpose.
+The silhouette of the player dribbling the ball in the NBA’s logo can also be considered a negative space serving a purpose.

 Whatever image, shape, or even typography you use, the negative spaces among and between them are vital.